Coding-Dojo-ACC/week3-html-css/README.md

 ## Week 3 Day 2 - CSS

-1. Style the title how ever you want it using the styles.css file
+1. Style the title how ever you want it using internal, inline or external CSS
+2. Remove boarders you don't want
+3. Center the images
+4. Give the paragraphs a width of 400px